The History of NEW JOY ARTS

 Angela Houk founded New Joy Arts in 2005 while living in the New York/New Jersey metro area.
 It was established as means to provide local artists opportunities to share their passions with people in the community and help others explore their own creativity.

-Since moving to the Sacramento, CA region in 2013, Angela has taught at the Crocker Art Museum, various private schools, public schools, homeschool groups, churches and community non-profits.
+Since moving to the Sacramento, CA region in 2013, Angela has taught at various private schools, public schools, homeschool groups, churches and community non-profits including the Crocker Art Museum.

 Angela Houk, Founder & Director